Trump International Hotel and Tower (Dubai): History

 During construction, one bidder offered US$3,022 per square foot for one of the two planned penthouses.
 By February 2011, the status of the project was unclear.
 After the project was cancelled, Trump stated "[he and Nakheel] were smart and we got a little bit lucky that we never started that job" in a 2014 interview.

+In April 2025, Eric Trump announced renewed plans for the hotel.
+It will feature the world's highest pool, $20 million penthouses, and each apartment comes with a "gold card" visa.
+Once completed in December 2031, it will stand at 350 m (1,150 ft) with 80 floors at a cost of $1 billion.
+It is the first property developed by the Trump Organization in the Middle East.
+It was also announced that Bitcoin would be an acceptable form of payment for residential units.

 Design

 Orlando-based HHCP Design International, Inc. (Managing Partner, Gregory Dungan, AIA) created the master plan for the Palm Jumeriah and the original design for the Trump International Hotel & Tower.
 The first design was nicknamed the "Golden Tulip" and featured a circular tower surrounded by four large golden petals attached to the sides.
 The Golden Tulip design won an award from the American Resort Development Association in 2006.
 Trump stated that he "wasn't a huge fan of [the Tulip design]".

 Atkins Global was asked to evaluate the HHCP design in February 2006, and responded by revealing an updated concept design in November 2006.
 The senior design architect was Lee Morris.
 In Morris's design, two asymmetrical towers, linked at the 40th storey, form an archway over the Palm Jumeirah Monorail.
 The 62 storey-high towers feature stainless steel, glass, and stone facades, and a monorail station is located at the base of the two towers.
 The towers were planned to include a 378-room hotel (in the shorter tower) and a 397-apartment residential component (including two penthouse apartments, in the taller tower).